Trump could drive inflation higher with his second-term economic agenda, analysts say

 Yet economists and Wall Street analysts agree that these plans would likely drive consumer prices higher.

-Trump has outright dismissed this notion: "I don't believe it'll be inflation.
-I think it'll be lack of loss for our country," he said in the TIME interview.
+Trump has outright dismissed this idea: "I don't believe it'll be inflation.
+I think it'll be lack of loss for our country," he said in the Time interview.

 What Trump would do